Setting up remote servers (staging/production) is similar to the local development setup with a couple differences.

 Deploys are done in Trellis by running the

 deploy.yml playbook.
 This gets your codebase onto the server by cloning it from a Git repository.
 It also takes cares of things like: running Composer, creating config files, reloading Nginx, etc.

 The Trellis installation instructions skipped a few requirements because Vagrant handles them automatically for us.

-To use Trellis for remote servers, we recommend installing Ansible locally on your host machine.
+To use Trellis for remote servers, we recommend installing Ansible locally on your host machine (except for Windows users).

 - Install Galaxy roles: